-This 2-minute 2-ingredient frozen fruit smoothie makes a perfectly ice-cold, thick smoothie.
+This 2-minute, 2-ingredient frozen fruit smoothie is perfectly ice-cold and thick.
 It can be made with any milk or frozen fruit.

-For this particular smoothie, I use a frozen “mixed fruit” assortment of sliced peaches, seedless red grapes, pineapple chunks, and strawberries.
-BUT you can do any frozen fruit combo (mixed berries, strawberry banana) you like, which is the beauty of this recipe!
+I use a frozen “mixed fruit” assortment of sliced peaches, seedless red grapes, pineapple chunks, and strawberries for this particular smoothie.
+However, you can use any frozen fruit combo (mixed berries, strawberry banana) you like, which is the beauty of this recipe!

 Why frozen fruit and not fresh fruit?